smcalilly/writer/README.md

 ```

 ## Use with git
-The writer directory is initialized with git.
+The `$WRITER_DIR` directory is initialized with git.
 I wanted version control for my writing, and git also lets me backup my writing and write on other devices.

 Here is how I setup my writer on one computer, so I could use the writer and work on writing from another computer.
 - add your git remote to the `$WRITER_DIR` repo